 |Slow and Safe||Use full exception handling (with some performance impact on the device when using the Mono scripting backend).|

 |Fast but no Exceptions||No data provided for exceptions on the device (the game runs faster when using the Mono scripting backend).

-Note: Using this option with the IL2CPP Scripting Backend does not impact performance; however, using it can avoid undefined behavior on release builds.
+Note: If you use this option with the IL2CPP Scripting Backend it won’t impact performance; however, using it can avoid undefined behavior on release builds.

 |Vertex Compression||Set vertex compression per channel.
 For example, you can enable compression for everything except positions and lightmap UVs.
 Whole Mesh compression set per imported object overrides where vertex compression is set on objects.
 Everything else obeys these vertex compression settings.|